lawrie/ulx3s_amstrad_cpc/README.md

 To load a .dsk image you press all four direction buttons to start the OSD, select the required file, and press the right button.

-You can then use the "cat" command to list the disk's contents and the load command to load a program from the disk.
+You can then use the "cat" command to list the disk's contents and the "run <filename>" command to run a program from the disk.

 ## Limitations